To deal with global crises effectively, the world needs agile managers that dedicate their skills towards driving effective solutions forward.

 Connected to Sacred Heart University in the US state of Connecticut, JWCBT offers a unique blend of expertise from professors in Luxembourg, the US and other countries around the world.

-They may come from different places but they share one common goal: Inspiring students to become socially responsible managers capable of responding to global challenges with confidence.
+They may come from different places but all share one common goal: Inspiring students to become socially responsible managers capable of responding to global challenges with confidence.

 “In terms of the value of the programme, what I learned and the experience of it, SHU Luxembourg has exceeded my expectations,” he says.